 This Challenge was designed to find digital health innovations that can help caregivers return to work and face the challenges to caregiving that were exacerbated by the pandemic.

-Startups, entrepreneurs, and intrapreneurs with digital health solutions aimed at helping caregivers recover from the pandemic are encouraged to apply.
+Startups, entrepreneurs, and intrapreneurs with digital health solutions aimed at helping caregivers recover from the pandemic were eligible to apply.
 Intrapreneurs are innovators from within existing, mature companies who have ideas for a new, innovative product or service outside the company’s traditional product line.

 Up to eight applicants will be selected to participate in a three-month accelerator program run by Lever, Inc. The accelerator will offer a curriculum of lean startup workshops and tailored expert mentoring to help participants develop their solution, business plan, and go-to-market strategy.
 Participants are required to attend all six startup workshops.
 Dates for the workshops are posted below.
 During the accelerator, participants will be assessed on their testing and validation needs for their product and will be matched with members of the MA Digital Health Sandbox Network, a group of cutting-edge research and development organizations supporting digital health companies.
 Participants will work with their Sandbox partners to scope detailed, six-month testing and validation projects.